List of bowlers who have taken a wicket with their first ball in a format of international cricket

 Tom Horan was the first bowler to take a wicket with his first delivery in Test cricket.

 This is a list of bowlers who have taken a wicket with the first ball they bowled in one of the three formats of international cricket.

-In Test cricket, 25 bowlers have taken a wicket with their first ball.
-The first was Australian Tom Horan, who dismissed Walter Read with his first ball on 26 January 1883.
+In Test cricket, 25 bowlers have taken a wicket with their first delivery.
+The first to do so was Australian Tom Horan, who dismissed Walter Read with his first ball on 26 January 1883.
 However, this accomplishment has not always led to a long and illustrious career.
 Only Maurice Tate, Keith Miller, Intikhab Alam and Nathan Lyon went on to play in more than ten Tests.
 Arthur Coningham, Matt Henderson, Dennis Smith, and Tyrell Johnson were One-Test wonders, and Smith's only Test wicket was the one he took with his first ball.

 In One Day International (ODI) matches, 33 bowlers have taken a wicket with their first ball.
 The first to accomplish this was English bowler Geoff Arnold, who bowled Graeme Watson on 24 August 1972.
 Not all of these bowlers took their first wicket in their debut match.
 Clive Lloyd, Inzamam-ul-Haq, Sadagoppan Ramesh, and Martin van Jaarsveld did not bowl in their debut matches, and took their first wicket on a later appearance.
 Ramesh and Wavell Hinds took their first wickets during the same match on 6 September 1999; the former in the first innings of the match and the latter in the second.
 It was also the only wicket taken by Ramesh during his ODI career.

 In Twenty20 International (T20I) cricket, 36 bowlers have taken a wicket with their first ball, including 4 women cricketers.
 The first to achieve this feat was Australian Michael Kasprowicz who took wickets with his first and second delivery in this format on 17 May 2005, dismissing New Zealand's Stephen Fleming and Mathew Sinclair.
-Hong Kong's Nadeem Ahmed and Nepal's Paras Khadka took their first wickets during the same match on 16 March 2014; the former in the first innings of the match and the latter in the second.
+Nadeem Ahmed of Hong Kong and Paras Khadka of Nepal took their first wickets during the same match on 16 March 2014; the former in the first innings of the match and the latter in the second.
 The first woman cricketer to do this was Chloe Tryon who did it against West Indies in 2010.